The Great Heist Ending, Explained

 The Ending

-After successfully getting more than twenty-four billion pesos out of the bank, Chayo and his team separate with their money and start getting their affairs in order.
+After successfully getting more than twenty-four billion pesos out of the bank, Chayo, and his team separated their money and started getting their affairs in order.
 However, they don’t get the happy ending they had expected.
 The first hurdle in their happiness arrives when the cops and the bank declare that all the stolen bills with their unique numbers have been put out of circulation.
-The money is rendered useless, which gives an incentive to anyone who comes across the bills to report them to law enforcement.
+The money is rendered useless, incentivizing anyone who comes across the bills to report them to law enforcement.

-This causes a lot of trouble for Jackie who had financed the heist through her connections with The People.
+This causes a lot of trouble for Jackie, who financed the heist through her connections with The People.
 She is visited by the criminal organization and when her most loyal man is killed, they offer her the option of either getting the money or giving up Chayo.
 Jackie briefly considers handing over Chayo and Molina to them, but then decides that she is not a snitch.
 She tries to run away, but Kike, who works for The People, catches her and she is killed.
-Chayo is also threatened by The People, but by the time they get to him, the bank is forced to lift its restrictions on the stolen bills making them legal once again.
-It turns out that prohibiting twenty-four billions worth of currency was not working out for the economy of the country.
-This decision saves Chayo’s life, but meanwhile, there are other factors in motion to bring his perfect heist to its knees.
+The People also threatened Chayo, but the bank was forced to lift its restrictions on the stolen bills by the time they got to him, making them legal once again.
+It turns out that prohibiting twenty-four billion worth of currency was not working out for the country’s economy.
+This decision saves Chayo’s life, but other factors are in motion to bring his perfect heist to its knees.

-The first sign of real trouble had arrived for Chayo’s heist when one member decided that they knew better than to follow the plan.
-When breaking into the vault turned out to be more troublesome than they had imagined, Estiven offered to raid the millions of worth of coins.
-Other members of the team found his plan better than staying on the intended path.
+The first sign of real trouble arrived for Chayo’s heist when one member decided they knew better than to follow the plan.
+When breaking into the vault was more troublesome than they had imagined, Estiven offered to raid the millions of coins.
+Other team members found his plan better than staying on the intended path.
 If it weren’t for Sardino, the whole heist would have fallen apart at that point.
-The show of some bullets knocked sense into everyone, but the one thing that this incident underlined was the unreliability of Estiven.
-Chayo becomes suspicious of him and, later, wonders if he should be trusted with the responsibility of transporting the money.
+The show of some bullets knocked sense into every one, but the one thing that this incident underlined was the unreliability of Estiven.
+Chayo becomes suspicious of him and, later, wonders if he should be trusted to transport the money.

-Once Dragon gives up Moroy, a thread is created that points next to Molina, the only real name he had been acquainted with.
-Meanwhile, Molina tries to get a kidney transplant, but it is revealed that his previous wounds had not completely healed, which means he won’t be able to get a new lease on life.
-With an expiry date looming on the horizon, Molina decides to surrender to the cops, taking the responsibility of the heist.
+Once Dragon gives up Moroy, a thread points next to Molina, the only real name he had been acquainted with.
+Meanwhile, Molina tries to get a kidney transplant, but it is revealed that his previous wounds have not completely healed, which means he won’t be able to get a new lease on life.
+With an expiry date looming on the horizon, Molina decides to surrender to the cops, taking responsibility for the heist.
 This way, he also hopes to leave enough money for his wife and not have any blame come back on her or Chayo, for that matter.

-Things take a turn for the worse for Chayo when his wife discovers that Dragon has been arrested for the robbery.
-This also leads her to the fact that her husband was involved in it too.
-Appalled by his criminal history, she leaves him, and all that Chayo had worked for becomes meaningless.
+Things turn for the worse for Chayo when his wife discovers that Dragon has been arrested for the robbery.
+This also leads her to the fact that her husband was involved in it, too.
+Appalled by his criminal history, she leaves him, and all that Chayo has worked for becomes meaningless.
 He pays a visit to Sardino, hoping to get some support.
-But it turns out that Sardino doesn’t hold him in high regard any longer.
+But it turns out that Sardino no longer holds him in high regard.
 He is angry with Chayo for not accepting him as his son in front of everyone.
 With nowhere else to go, Chayo takes his share and hides away in the countryside.
 The cops catch up with him three years later and he is arrested.
 The only man who gets out of it unscathed is Sardino; the rest have to pay the price.

 Read More: Will There be a The Great Heist Season 2?